 Mankato Marathon, October

 Mankato Marathon is the area’s biggest race of the year and features a 5K, 10K, half marathon, full marathon, KidsK races, Toddler Trot and Diaper Dash.
-My Bold Walk is a 0.6-mile walk for people who may not be be able to participate in races because of physical inactivity, chronic disease or disability but are looking to get involved in a supported race.
 Sponsored by Mayo Clinic Health System, the event is held to raise funds for local charities through its Champion Runners and its Charities Program’s registration donations.
 Visitors can participate in one of the races (early registration is encouraged) or cheering on runners.
 Mankato Marathon is USATF certified, ranking it as professional as the Boston Marathon.

 Kiwanis Holiday Lights, November/December

-The biggest holiday event in Mankato is the Kiwanis Holiday Lights celebration in Sibley Park that attracts thousands of visitors annually.
-Families are invited to walk or drive through the route of more than one million holiday lights.
-Other on-site activities include ice skating (rentals available), reindeer encounters, an illumination show with LED lights, Santa visits and more.
+The biggest holiday event in Mankato is the Kiwanis Holiday Lights celebration in Sibley Park (360° virtual tour) that attracts thousands of visitors annually.
+Families are invited to walk or drive through the route of more than 1.5 million holiday lights.
+Other on-site activities include ice skating (rentals available), reindeer encounters, an illumination show with LED lights, Santa visits, ice sculptures and more.
 More Holiday Fun: Top Reasons to Attend Kiwanis Holiday Lights